August 13th 2020

-Dermatologist-approved, retinol and retinoids (vitamin A) are among the most effective anti-ageing ingredients on the block.
-Here’s how to use them and use them well, plus our edit of the best retinol creams
+Dermatologist-approved, vitamin A is one of the most effective anti-ageing ingredients on the block.
+Here’s how to use it, and use it well, plus our edit of the best retinoid creams and serums

-When it comes to anti-ageing, retinol and retinoids are among some of skincare’s most sought-after.
+When it comes to anti-ageing, retinoids (i.e. vitamin A derivatives) are among some of skincare’s most sought-after.
 Dermatologist approved, they’re lauded for their abilities to improve fine lines, texture and tone, with their efficacy highlighted as more than just hype.
-In fact, the BBC documentay The Truth About Looking Good highlighted retinol as one of the best ingredients for slowing down the ageing process.
+In fact, the BBC documentary The Truth About Looking Good highlighted retinol (a type of retinoid) as one of the best ingredients for slowing down the ageing process.

 That being said though, perceptions veer noticeably on the apprehensive side of the scale.
 Concerns surrounding peeling and redness have been particularly hard to shake, but if applied correctly and products chosen cautiously, is there any reason to continue to be scared of them?

-We sought the help of cosmetic dermatologist and GTG Expert Dr Sam Bunting to help separate fear from fact and lift the lid on these potent yet surprisingly practical ingredients.
-From suitable skin types to potential side-effects, how to use them to when, here’s what you need to know.
+From suitable skin types to potential side-effects, how to use them to when here’s what you need to know.

 How do they work?

 In a nutshell, they essentially help to reset skin and encourage it to behave like its younger self.
 How exactly?
 By working on its foundations.
-"Retinoids affect almost every aspect of how skin functions," explains Dr Bunting.
+"Retinoids affect almost every aspect of how skin functions," explains cosmetic dermatologist and GTG Expert Dr Sam Bunting.
 "They increase cell turnover in the epidermis and stimulate production of skin 'building blocks' collagen and hyaluronic acid in the dermis."
-Plus, they can also prove valuable in tackling pigmentation too.
+Plus, they can also prove valuable in preventing pigmentation too.
 "Retinoids function as antioxidants and reduce the amount of melanin the skin produces," says Dr Bunting.
 The result?
 A more even skin tone.

 "Our fibroblasts start to slow down in our late 20s, so it's a good idea to add in a retinoid and sunscreen as a first anti-ageing manoeuvre while skin is still basically in great shape," recommends Dr Bunting.
 "And if you're blemish-prone, this is an even more compelling strategy."